nupurkmr9/vision-aided-gan/README.md

 ```

 **To add you own pretrained Model**:
 create the class file to extract pretrained features inside `vision_model` folder.
 Add the class path in the `class_name_dict` in `vision_model.cvmodel.CVWrapper` class.
-Update the architecture of trainable classifier head over pretrained features in `training.Daux`.
+Update the architecture of trainable classifier head over pretrained features in `training.cv_discriminator`.